Lithuanian Citizenship Guide

 Acquired citizenship while holding refugee status

-Acquired Lithuanian citizenship before age 18
+Acquired Lithuanian citizenship at birth and acquired another state's citizenship, not at birth, before age 18

 Required Exams